oskaremilsson/gaemboy/examination/client/README.md

 * Faster speed the more you play
 * New Game-alternative in menu
 * View next block
+* Fall from above the field
+* Sound effects with mute-options

 ## Hints and recommendations
 Hints and recommendations below are only suggestions and nothing you need to abide by.